SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

 You need to create a new service instance of SAP S/4HANA Cloud Extensibility with service plan *api-access* to access the BusinessPartner API and enable its usage.

-1. Go to your subaccount.
+1. Navigate to your subaccount.

 2. Navigate to **Service Marketplace** and choose **SAP S/4HANA Cloud Extensibility**.